NethServer/nethsecurity/packages/ns-api/README.md

 Conventions:
 - all APIs must start with `ns.` prefix
 - all APIs must read JSON object input from standard input
-- all APIs must write a JSON object to standard output: JSON arrays should always be wrapper inside an object due to ubus limitations
+- all APIs must write a JSON object to standard output: JSON arrays should always be wrapped inside an object due to ubus limitations

 To add a new API, follow these steps: